AhmadWehbe167/red-planet-rental/README.md

 1. keep it reasonable in size. don't change a lot in one pr.
 2. write a good description explaining what you did in this pr.
 3. divide the pr into readable commits.
+4. All tests are passed (will add action in github soon)

 Those are best practices you should already follow anywhere you collaborate on writing code.